bscheshirwork/docker-yii2-app-advanced/docs/install.md

 XDEBUG_CONFIG: "remote_host=dev-Aspire-V3-772 remote_port=9001"
 PHP_IDE_CONFIG: "serverName=docker-yii2-advanced"
 ```
-`remote_host` can be a your IP address (outside of docker network) or your DNS, if you have a dns-server (for example - local dns server or dns-server in your router.
-Approximity you have a DNS like your machine name).
-Docker will connect to this dns server from the running php container and resolve it.
+`remote_host` can be your IP address (outside of docker network) or your DNS if you have a dns-server (for example - local dns server or dns-server in your router; possibly you have a domain name like your machine name).
+Docker will connect to this DNS server from the running php container and resolve it.

 > In `mac OS` you can use docker special name `host.docker.internal`.

 PHPStorm settings:

-Create new Service named (like PHP_IDE_CONFIG value)
+Create new Service named <PHP_IDE_CONFIG value>
 `Settings > Languages & Frameworks > PHP > Servers: [Name => yii2advanced]`
 value is equal to `serverName` https://github.com/bscheshirwork/docker-yii2-app-advanced/blob/3cca9ab6521040fffd6fae4c6a8d485fde083b66/docker-run/docker-compose.yml#L14
-(other values `ip`, `port` is even don't matter).
+(other values (`ip`, `port`) doesn't matter).

 Use path mapping:
 `Settings > Languages & Frameworks > PHP > Servers: [Use path mapping => True, /your/machine/path/to/php-code => /var/www/html]`
-Change debug port 9000
+Change debug port from 9000 to 9001
 `Settings > Languages & Frameworks > PHP > Debug: [Debug port => 9001]`
 https://github.com/bscheshirwork/docker-yii2-app-advanced/blob/3cca9ab6521040fffd6fae4c6a8d485fde083b66/docker-run/docker-compose.yml#L13
 `remote_port=9001`